 Every relationship begins based on friendship.
 Someone whose company you enjoy and they in return enjoy yours.
 To have a good friend, you need to be a good friend, and in order to have a friend, you need to make time for that friendship.
 A significant other, a husband or a wife, is someone who is of significance to you based on their morals and values aligning with your own.
 Treasure those friendships.

 2. Your partner is not your property.

 Thich Nhat Hanh — ‘You must love in such a way that the person you love feels free.

 Successful relationships face their fair share of challenges.
 Put onlookers, meddlers and anyone who crosses the line of respect when it comes to your relationship in their place.
-Don’t be jealous, let them be.
+Please don’t be jealous; let them be.
 Stay vigilant and keep on rolling.

 4. Share the load

 What makes a great relationship?
 Knowing that you can face the world with a partner by your side.
 The stability and comfort in knowing that you have someone who will support you, turn you around, grab the weight you’ve been carrying right off your back like a load of bricks and say hey, ” let me hold that for you, now let’s let it go and move on.”
 Facing life challenges together and overcoming them as a unified team, baggage and all.

 Respect means considering another person’s thoughts, feelings and emotions and exhibiting an empathetic viewpoint and possessing the innate ability to put yourself in someone else’s shoes.
 Respect encompasses the golden rule at its very core.
 “Treat others how you would like to be treated.”